lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 The key ***CredentialHint*** is optional and can be used for custom or translated messages shown in the authentication dialog.
 In that message it is also possible to refer to the variable `{TracUrl}` containing the content of the above's definition.

+The key ***UseParentTicketsFromInfoField*** is optional and defines the name of a field in the bundle's info file (yes, one could define custom fields in the template `templates/bundle/{dist}/info.once`) that contains a space separated list of Parent-Tickets referring to tickets in your ticket system.
+A parent Ticket is typically the causing ticket that caused a developer to change something on the system and that should be resolved by that bundle.
+The key is evaluated by `bundle-compose update-bundles` if trac-synchronization is enabled to synchronize the Parent-Tickets to trac.
+The key is also evaluated by `bundle-compose jsondump` to add a key `parentTickets` for all bundles that define the Field named `{UseParentTicketsFromInfoField}` in their bundle info files.

 ### `.bundle-compose.git-repos.conf`